Cry Wolf: a HERO Television Special

 Despite having renounced her highborn upbringing, she maintains the image of a gentle, comely and well-mannered young woman.
 This is where the façade ends.
 In reality, the former aristocrat turned mercenary is anti-social, quiet, and fatalistic.
 She is exceptionally aloof towards others to the point that she barely acknowledges the presence of those around her and cares nothing for what anyone says or thinks about her whether they be flattering praises or scathing insults.
 Her need for solitude is so immense that she keeps any form of contact to the absolute minimum and prefers to interact with others only when it suits her purposes.

 While she is reserved and polite, she tries to avoid conversations, saying very little or nothing at all, choosing to keep her thoughts and opinions to herself.
 Her choice of words can lean towards intelligent and casual to implied disdain and sarcasm towards the receiving parties.
-So far, the only other person whom Mara has genuinely warmed up to was Marit Vinterwolff (Anemone) mainly because the other girl bears striking similarities with her lost love Artemisia.
+So far, the only other person whom Mara has genuinely warmed up to was Marit Vinterwolff (Anemone) because of the other girl’s compassion and loyalty towards her, but also because Anemone bears striking similarities with her lost love Artemisia.

 She is completely obsessed with the darkness, the mysticism surrounding ravens and crows, and her own epitome of Death which she nicknamed Cruel Fate